alisomay/mep/README.md

 - _How may do I debug my scripts?_

-  Currently errors in your scripts would cause **mep** to panic.
+  Errors in your scripts would navigate you to a new screen and show you the koto error.
-  This behavior will be replaced soon with ignoring errors.
-  **mep** will let you know which script caused the error.
+  **mep** will let you know which script caused the error and wait for changes.
-  Then it will suggest you to run it with the upcoming `--debug <script_name>` option to supply you an ergonomic environment for debugging koto scripts.
+  After you fixed your erroring script in "~/.mep" folder, it will move to the screen where you can choose your scripts again.

 ## Building

-Building **mep** is as simple as running `cargo build` if you have **rust** in your system installed.
+Building **mep** is as simple as running `cargo build` or `cargo build --release` if you have **rust** in your system installed.

+**mep** uses the nightly channel or rust.

+## Running

+To run **mep** after building you may run `cargo run` if you have **rust** in your system installed.
+You may add command line options by running `cargo run -- <your-command-line-options>`.
+To see the list of available command line options you may run `cargo run -- --help`.

+Alternatively if you run `cargo build` and then navigate to `<repository-root>/target/debug` you may find the `mep` binary and run it or if you run `cargo build --release` then the binary will be in `<repository-root>/target/release`.

 ## Extra